sinatra/sinatra.github.com/configuration.markdown

 ### `:server` - handler used for built-in web server

 String or Array of Rack server handler names.
-When the `:run` option is enabled, Sinatra will run through the list and start a server with the first available handler.
-The `:server` option is set as follows by default:
+When the `:run` setting is enabled, Sinatra will run through the list and start a server with the first available handler.
+The `:server` setting is set as follows by default:

     set :server, %w[thin mongrel webrick]

 ### `:host` - server hostname or IP address

-String specifying the hostname or IP address of the interface to listen on when the `:run` option is enabled.
+String specifying the hostname or IP address of the interface to listen on when the `:run` setting is enabled.
 The default value -- `'0.0.0.0'` -- causes the server to listen on all available interfaces.
 To listen on the loopback interface only, use: